Prannn182/FoodDeliveryApp/README.md

 Flutter - UI toolkit for building natively compiled applications.
 Dart - Programming language optimized for building Flutter apps.
 Backend:
 Utilize a backend service of your choice, such as Firebase, Django, or Node.js with Express.
-Database:

-Choose a database that integrates well with your backend, like Firebase Realtime Database, Firestore, or MongoDB.
-Setup:
-Clone the repository: git clone https://github.com/your-username/flutter-food-delivery-app.git Navigate to the project directory: cd flutter-food-delivery-app Install dependencies: flutter pub get
+Navigate to the project directory: cd flutter-food-delivery-app Install dependencies: flutter pub get
 Configure your backend and database settings.